Forest school LIFE

 Every week, we will participate in a wilderness survival skills programme conducted in-house by our qualified outdoor specialist.
 Children will engage in exciting survival activities such as shelter building, identifying dangerous plants and animals, camouflage, safe use of tools and many many more!

-Once a week, our children (ages 4 - 6) will travel on a bus to a local forest where serious forest school learning takes place.
-The forest excursion is facilitated by our education partner from Open Sky Unlimited, a professional forest and safety guide.
+Once every two weeks, our children (ages 4 - 6) will travel on a bus to a local forest where serious forest school learning takes place.
+The outdoor excursion is facilitated by our education partner from Open Sky Unlimited, a professional forest and safety guide.
 When we say ‘serious’ we mean going all out where children get to climb trees, build dens, make mud pies, and put their survival knowledge to good use while having lots of fun!
 We encourage age-appropriate risk taking, such as tree climbing.
 We believe that in doing so, children become more aware of their own strengths and weaknesses, and learn how to overcome their fear.

 forest school education

 In the generation of primary school readiness and standardised testing everywhere, we offer